 The City of Cupertino launched an 18-month on-demand shuttle program in October 2019.
 The City partnered with Via, a ride-sharing service, to introduce Via-Cupertino, an on-demand van shuttle service providing transportation largely in Cupertino as well as to the Sunnyvale Caltrain station.
 The Via-Cupertino service area includes the Rancho San Antonio County Park and main entrance parking area.
-The City placed the program temporarily on hold beginning August 22, 2020 due to the current COVID-19 coronavirus crisis that has challenged operational conditions and affected ridership.
+The City placed the program temporarily on hold beginning August 22, 2020 due to the COVID-19 pandemic that has challenged operational conditions and affected ridership.